 FINDING: Clear vision requirements shall be provided for throughout the development of the parcels.
-The required, if any, street trees will be omitted in these areas.
-Fencing, utilities, landscaping, and other above ground features should be prohibited within the intersection sight distance triangles near internal intersections.
+Street trees, fencing, utilities, landscaping, and other above ground features should be prohibited within the intersection sight distance triangles near internal intersections.
 Within these areas a clear space should be maintained between two feet and eight feet in height.
-To ensure compliance with the clear vision area requirements, the following condition of approval have been added:
+To ensure compliance with the clear vision area requirements, the following conditions of approval have been added:

-Clear Vision Area: At all times, a clear vision area shall be maintained on the corners of all properties at the relevant intersections and must meet the requirements of LPDC Section 15.88.040.
+Clear Vision Area: At all times, clear vision area shall be maintained on the corners of all properties at the relevant intersections and must meet the requirements of LPDC Section 15.88.040.